antoinecollas/optim_compound/README.md

 ![Build](https://github.com/antoinecollas/optim_compound/workflows/tests/badge.svg)

-This repository hosts Python code for the numerical experiments of the the associated [arXiv paper](https://arxiv.org/abs/2209.03315).
+This repository hosts Python code for the numerical experiments of the the associated [arXiv paper](https://arxiv.org/abs/2209.03315) and relies on the library [pyCovariance](https://github.com/antoinecollas/pyCovariance).

 ## Installation